Kermanshah: Population

 At the time of the 2006 census, the city's population was 784,602 in 202,588 households.
 The following census in 2011 counted 851,405 people in 242,311 households.
 The last census measured the population of the city as 946,651 in 2016 and the 2025 estimate is around 1,117,000.

 Language

 The languages in Kermanshah are Southern Kurdish and Persian.
 The Kurdish language spoken in the city is called Kermashani, which is a variety of Southern Kurdish.
 People in the city speak Kermanshahi Persian, a local dialect which differs from standard Persian.
 The city has the largest Kurdish population in Iran.
+The predominance of Kurdish in the city has been the subject of several sociolinguistic studies documenting ongoing language maintenance and strong intergenerational transmission of the Kermashani dialect alongside bilingualism in Persian.
+Recent studies show the Persian dominance on Kurdish in all different social contexts, including family, friendship, neighborhood, business, education, and office contexts in the city.
+The Encyclopaedia Iranica characterises Kermashani as the primary vernacular of the city and situates it within the broader continuum of Southern Kurdish dialects spoken across the Zagros region.

 Religion

 Most of the inhabitants of Kermanshah are Shia Muslims, but there are also Sunni Muslims, Christians, and followers of Yarsanism.